Easterseals NJ Election Information Center

 HeadCount is a great resource to learn about the candidates you will see on your ballot.

-The General Election will be conducted as a vote by mail election.
-If you are registered to vote, you will automatically receive a vote by mail (absentee).
+This election will be conducted in-person, but you still have the option to vote by mail.
+To vote on election day, simply go to your assigned polling place and cast your vote.
 If you require a large print ballot or other accommodations, you may request one from your County Clerk.

 DO NOT SEND IN YOUR VOTE BY MAIL BALLOT AND THEN VOTE IN PERSON, THIS IS A FELONY PUNISHABLE BY SEVERE FINES AND JAIL TIME.